parav-jaikrishan/nodejs/README.md

 # Exun 2022 - Node.js assignments
-- [Nationalize](https://github.com/parav-jaikrishan/nodejs/tree/main/nationalize) - Returns the most probable country of the person with the name given as an argument.
+- Nationalize- Returns the most probable country of the person with the name given as an argument.
+- Search for string - Searches for a string in a file.